Communication Sciences and Disorders (IDEALL), Ph.D.

 - Three letters of recommendation

-- Interview with the CSD Director of Graduate Study for Doctoral Education and a potential faculty sponsor in the applicant’s research area of expertise
+- Interview with the CSD Graduate Program Director for Doctoral Education and a potential faculty sponsor in the applicant’s research area of expertise

 Degree Program Requirements